FFY00/rival310-re/README.md

 `0xFF` | Enable button report |

 `*` - When the command is sent, the device returns a packet with data.
 May not always work.

+### Force firmware update (reset)
+  * Unplug the mouse
+  * Press all the buttons for 10s
+  * Plug the device still pressing the buttons

+Now the LEDs should start blinking and you will be forced to update the firmware.
+Please note this **is not** a factory reset, it will only force the firmware to be updated.